nisargap/nisarga.io/content/article/2018-06-05-conceptualizing-a-service-for-crypto-informance.md

 ##### Why?

-I chose to conceptualize this simple service as a quick exercise in both backend and frontend design.
+I chose to conceptualize this simple service as an exercise in both backend and frontend design.
 If you are interested in seeing this service created or know of any similar apps that perform the same or similar functionality feel free to comment below.
 In the future I plan on writing more posts on conceptualizing the design of different products in short form style.

 Thanks!